 Health Policy and Planning supports meaningful, transparent and inclusive public participation of residents that are most impacted by the decisions at stake in planning and policy processes.
 Community expertise, experience, aspirations and needs are central to the decision-making process, in order to:

-- To learn about the issues we are trying to address.
+- Learn about the issues we are trying to address.

-- To honor community residents’ knowledge and experience.
+- Honor community residents’ knowledge and lived experiences.

-Health Policy and Planning supports local jurisdictions in advancing community participation in planning processes through sharing information, supporting facilitation, data analysis, sharing health implications, partnering with community-based organizations (CBOs), providing accessible meetings, and conducting outreach.
+Health Policy and Planning supports local jurisdictions in advancing meaningful community participation in planning processes through sharing information, supporting facilitation, data analysis, sharing health implications, partnering with community-based organizations (CBOs), providing accessible meetings, and conducting outreach.

 [i] Office of Disease Prevention and